-There are different types of motion sensors, but we will focus mainly on the PIR sensor in this tutorial.
-We will describe how the devices work and the steps to connect the sensor to our Raspberry Pi.
-Finally, we will show how to activate a relay when the PIR sensor detects motion.
+Security, automation, and robotics systems rely heavily on motion detection sensors.
+There are several different types of motion sensors, but we will focus mainly on infrared sensors in this tutorial.
+We will discuss how these sensors work, and how to connect them to a Raspberry Pi.
+Finally, we will build an example project to demonstrate how to activate a 5V relay when the infrared sensor detects motion.

-The white dome cover of the PIR sensor is known as the Fresnel Lens.
-This small device focuses the infrared signals onto the pyroelectric sensor, which means that the module can detect weak signals from the radiating sources.
-Also, a fresnel lens extends the sensor’s field of view.
+The white dome on top of the PIR sensor is a Fresnel Lens.
+This lens focuses the infrared signals onto the pyroelectric sensor so that the module can detect weak signals from far distances.
+It also extends the sensor’s field of view.

 How PIR sensors work